 Open Arts Foundation’s projects and activities have a wide network of partnering organizations, widespread public recognition, numerous awards and many followers and are considered as one of the main factors for the development and activation of the contemporary cultural life in Plovdiv and Bulgaria.

-The foundation develops its projects in three main programs: Night of Museums and Galleries, City and Culture and Educational program (Introduction to Contemporary Art), with each program having its own short-term or long-term sub-projects.
+The foundation develops its projects in four main programs: Night of Museums and Galleries, City and Culture, Educational program (Introduction to Contemporary Art) and International exchange, up until 2020, with each program having its own short-term or long-term sub-projects.
+After 2020, due to the global pandemic and the recovery from it, the Night of Museums and Galleries programme is temporarily on hold.
 The organization works with leading experts for the development of its projects.